paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-063-technology-innovation.md

   (E) For the period of October 1, 1991 through September 30, 1992, only, retain and use all earned and unearned monies heretofore or hereafter received, including receipts, revenues, and advanced payments and deposits, to fund all obligations and expenses, including inventories and capital equipment.
   An increase or decrease in the personnel of the Service shall not affect or be affected by any ceilings on the number or grade of personnel.

-(2) The functions and activities of the Service specified in subsection (e)(1) through (6) of this section are permanent Federal functions to be carried out by the Secretary through the Service and its employees, and shall not be transferred from the Service, by contract or otherwise, to the private sector on a permanent or temporary basis without express approval of the Congress.
+(2) The functions and activities of the Service specified in subsection (e)(1) through (6) are permanent Federal functions to be carried out by the Secretary through the Service and its employees, and shall not be transferred from the Service, by contract or otherwise, to the private sector on a permanent or temporary basis without express approval of the Congress.
 Functions or activities—

   (A) for the procurement of supplies, materials, and equipment by the Service;